 - Credit risk from mortgages;

 - Credit risk from Treasury assets and derivatives;

 - Concentration risk (which can exacerbate credit exposures);

 - Market risk;

 - Residential property holding risk;

 - Interest rate risk;

-- Basis risk:
+- Margin compression risk (including basis risk);

 - Operational risk; and

-- · Pension liability risk.
+- Pension liability risk.

 The capital allocation is based on regulatory requirements for credit risk and operational risk (Pillar 1) with additional (Pillar 2A) allocations to reflect the degree of residual risk that remains after allowing for the effect of the risk controls operated by the Society.
-The Pillar 2A allocation of capital is a point in time assessment which reflects risks that are not captured or not adequately captured in Pillar 1.
+As stated above, the Pillar 2A allocation of capital is a point in time assessment which reflects risks that are not captured or not adequately captured in Pillar 1.